-This blog is a listing and is very much a work in progress - it will be updated and probably changed (i.e. individual map numbering) until I am satisfied I have all maps I am looking for.
-The idea is to catalogue all Rhine leporello maps published before 1900.
+This blog is a listing with the idea of catalogueing all Rhine leporello maps published before 1900.
 If you think you can help with useful information, please contact me.

 On the following pages you will find a listing of all the maps of the Rhine which I have researched or collected over the years.
 You will find over 60 maps listed here from Sir John Carr's map included in his travel book published in 1807 to a selection of Rhine leporellos printed and published in the early 20th century.